KD2BD FMT Methodology

 CHU Doppler Shift

-In this plot, the atomically controlled carrier frequency of radio station CHU in Ottawa, Canada was plotted as a function of time, with each reading averaged over a 100 second period.
-While the frequency of the received carrier was fairly accurate and stable for about an hour and a half into this study, an oscillation began to develop at the 6000 second point that persisted for several hours.
+In this plot, the atomically controlled carrier frequency of radio station CHU in Ottawa, Canada was measured and plotted as a function of time, with each reading averaged over a 100 second integration period.
+While the frequency of the received carrier was fairly accurate and stable for about an hour and a half into this study, a low-frequency oscillation, believed to be the effect of Magnetohydrodynamic waves, developed at the 6000 second point, and grew increasingly intense throughout the measurement period.

 There are two gaps in this plot.
-The first occurred because data gathering was suspended briefly to participate in a Frequency Measuring Test sponsored by K5CM (where by 80-meter reading turned out to be 0.078 Hz low).
-The second gap occurred because the test arrangement was left unattended for a period of time while the VFO drifted to the point of losing phase lock with CHU's carrier.
-Despite these brief gaps in data, the oscillatory pattern is unmistakable.
+The first occurred because data gathering was suspended briefly to participate in a K5CM-sponsored Frequency Measuring Test (where my 80-meter reading turned out to be 0.078 Hz low).
+The second gap occurred because the test arrangement was left unattended for a period of time, and the VFO drifted to the point of losing phase lock with CHU's carrier.
+Despite these brief gaps in data collection, the cyclicity is unmistakable.

 Doppler shift can be used to determine the effective velocity between a transmitter and receiver in the following manner: